Gapped momentum states: Gapped momentum states in liquids and supercritical fluids

 \subsection{Further properties of the $k$-gap}

-We make several further observations regarding the emergence of $k$-gap.
+We make several further observations regarding the emergence of $k$-gap in the liquid transverse spectrum.
 First, the $k$-gap emerges not only to liquids below the critical point but also to supercritical fluids as long as the system is below the Frenkel line \cite{prl}.
-The line separates the low-temperature liquid-like supercritical state where particle dynamics combines oscillatory and diffusive components of motion and where transverse modes exist from the high-temperature state where particle dynamics is purely diffusive as in gases and where no transverse modes operate \cite{ropp,fl1,fl2,fl3}.
+We will discuss the Frenkel line in more detail below.
+Here, it suffices to note that the Frenkel line separates the low-temperature liquid-like supercritical state where particle dynamics combines oscillatory and diffusive components of motion and where transverse modes exist from the high-temperature gas-like state where particle dynamics is purely diffusive and where no transverse modes operate \cite{ropp,fl1,fl3,fl2}.

 Second, the gap in momentum space in liquids emerges in the transverse spectrum rather the longitudinal one.
 The longitudinal mode remains gapless at low $k$ because the bulk modulus always has a non-zero static component $B_0$, giving rise to the hydrodynamic sound wave with velocity $\sqrt{\frac{B_0}{\rho}}$ and small $k$ corresponding to long wavelengths extending to system size.
 This wave is present in a continuum (hydrodynamic) approximation of different media with non-zero static bulk modulus, including solids and gases.